CS-NextClient/NextClient/README.md

 ==========

 NextClient is a modification for Counter-Strike 1.6 aimed at introducing new functionality for both players and developers of server modifications on amxmodx.
-NextClient has integrated some features from [csldr](https://github.com/mikkokko/csldr), as well as integrated [MetaAudio](https://github.com/LAGonauta/MetaAudio).
+NextClient has integrated some features from [csldr](https://github.com/mikkokko/csldr).

 ### Main features:
  - Protector - protects the client from malicious commands from the server